TeamDman/MultiModWorkspace/README.md

    ```

    You should also copy and custom stuff from any of your individual mods' `settings.gradle` file, since only the root one will be loaded.
+   Your individual mods should still keep the `settings.gradle` file so they can be built independently.

 9. In `myworkspace/workspace/build.gradle` inside each of the `minecraft.runs.*.mods` blocks, add a reference to each of your mods.

    Example: